-Moreover, we demonstrated that the activated Erk2 regulates integrity and stiffness of the embryonic epithelial cells.
-The centrifugal force to embryos accumulates apical cortical F-actin layer.
-In addition to F-actin, the tight junctional protein ZO-1 and the cell adhesion molecule cadherin were accumulated to the apical junctional region.
+Moreover, we demonstrated that activated Erk2 regulates integrity and stiffness of the embryonic epithelial cells.
+The centrifugal force to embryos accumulates F-actin, the tight junctional protein ZO-1 and the cell adhesion molecule cadherin to the apical junctional region.
 Furthermore, the centrifugal force increased epithelial tissue stiffness of the embryonic surface cells, which was measured by atomic force microscopy (AFM).
 Importantly, all these cellular changes were found to be dependent on Erk2 activity.